Digital transformation

 A second ambition is to further explore the interfaces with the other themes in the Culture Monitor in the future.
 What does the digital transformation mean for digital and physical cultural participation?
 And for the professional practice of creators?
 To what extent does digitalisation contribute to a more equitable cultural sector?
 Does digital transformation increase or decrease the environmental sustainability of the sector?

-Lastly, in future updates of this page we want to continue to pay attention to important technological developments that have a major impact on the sector.
-Generative AI, such as ChatGPT and Midjourney, are developing at a rapid pace.
-Although by no means perfect, AI can already generate texts, images and music, among other things, at a quite usable level.
-These AI models make artificial intelligence accessible to a wide audience and offer many opportunities for the cultural sector.
-At the same time, it raises questions, especially concerning copyright and compensation for creators whose work is used to train AI models.
-We would like to offer space for this on this page in the future.
+In addition, we want to continue to pay attention to important technological developments that have a major impact on the sector in future updates of this page.
+Generative AI is developing at a rapid pace.
+Although by no means perfect, AI can already generate texts, images and music at a fairly usable level.
+These AI models make artificial intelligence accessible to a wide audience and offer many possibilities for the cultural sector.
+At the same time, it raises questions that are still unanswered, particularly around copyright and the compensation for creators whose work is used to train AI models.

 Want to know more about the theme of Digital transformation?